MichaelCurrin/nested-jekyll-menus/README.md

 ### List files

 See the `list-pages.html` and `list-sections.html` files in the [\_includes](/_includes/) directory.
-Those form the core logic of this repo for getting files or directories which are exactly one level below the current page and do that on any given page.
+Those form the core logic of this repo for getting files or directories which are exactly one level below the current page and build a menu from that.
+It can do that on any given page.

-Those files are in the [listing](/_layouts/listing.html) layout file, to give the page some form and headings.
+Those are used in the [listing.html](/_layouts/listing.html) layout file, which means that any page with that layout will have those menus.
+Otherwise a page is just a stub and just has content and no menu.

 Use this project directly by forking it and setting it up yourself.
 Or copy any list and layout files that you need.